 This isn’t a problem with Surfshark, however.
 At the moment you can access around 100 servers spread across 14 different countries and jurisdictions.
 These countries include Australia, France, Germany, the UK and U.S., Italy, Netherlands and Iceland.

-Although this is not as many options as some other VPN providers, Surfshark are growing by the month and, as a relatively new service, they are not doing too badly!back to menu ↑
+Although this is not as many options as some other VPN providers, Surfshark are growing by the month and, as a relatively new service, they are not doing too badly!Back to top ↑

 So far as pricing goes, Surfshark is relatively expensive for a service which is still very basic (such as not having a desktop app) if you want to pay monthly, and this can be a turnoff for some people.
 At the time of writing this review, a monthly subscription is around the $11.95 mark.